General (scope, time limits)

 The transposition of the provisions of the recast Asylum Procedures Directive (APD) regarding the personal interview into national legislation presents some incompatibilities, most notably:

-• Cases of applicants deemed unfit/unable to be interviewed due to enduring circumstances beyond their control – the final part of Article 14(2)(b) of the recast APD was not transposed (‘[w]hen in doubt, the determining authority shall consult a medical professional to establish whether the condition that makes the applicant unfit or unable to be interviewed is of a temporary or enduring nature).
+- Cases of applicants deemed unfit/unable to be interviewed due to enduring circumstances beyond their control – the final part of Article 14(2)(b) of the recast APD was not transposed (‘[w]hen in doubt, the determining authority shall consult a medical professional to establish whether the condition that makes the applicant unfit or unable to be interviewed is of a temporary or enduring nature’).
 The safeguard contained in Article 14(4) of the recast APD, determining that the absence of a personal interview in such situations ‘shall not adversely affect the decision of the determining authority’, was also not explicitly transposed to the Asylum Act.

-• Conditions of the personal interview – the requirements set out in Article 15 of the recast APD, particularly those regarding to the characteristics of the interviewer and the use of interpreters (Article 15(3) recast APD), are not fully transposed.
+- Conditions of the personal interview – the requirements set out in Article 15 of the recast APD, particularly those regarding to the characteristics of the interviewer and the use of interpreters (Article 15(3) recast APD), are not fully transposed.
 Furthermore, and without prejudice to Article 83 of the Asylum Act which refers to the adequate training of all staff working with applicants and beneficiaries of international protection, the specific training requirement for interviewers provided for in Article 4(3) of the recast APD was not transposed to the domestic order (‘[p]ersons interviewing applicants pursuant to this Directive shall also have acquired general knowledge of problems which could adversely affect the applicants’ ability to be interviewed, such as indications that the applicant may have been tortured in the past’).

-• Content of the personal interview – the final part of Article 16 of the recast APD, establishing that the personal interview ‘shall include the opportunity to give an explanation regarding elements which may be missing and/or any inconsistencies or contradictions in the applicant’s statements’ was not transposed to the Asylum Act.
+- Content of the personal interview – the final part of Article 16 of the recast APD, establishing that the personal interview ‘shall include the opportunity to give an explanation regarding elements which may be missing and/or any inconsistencies or contradictions in the applicant’s statements’ was not transposed to the Asylum Act.

-In practice, asylum applicants are only interviewed once throughout the asylum procedure, which means that the general rules and practice of the regular procedure apply to the vast majority of cases (except border procedures, applications following a removal order, subsequent applications).
+In practice, asylum applicants are only interviewed once throughout the asylum procedure, which means that the general rules and practice of the regular procedure apply to the vast majority of cases (except border procedures, applications following a removal order, and subsequent applications).

-The Asylum Act does not provide the right of the applicant to request the interviewer and/or the interpreter to be of a specific gender (Article 15(3)(b) and (c) of the recast APD).
+According to the information available to CPR, all interviews are conducted individually.The Asylum Act does not provide the right of the applicant to request the interviewer and/or the interpreter to be of a specific gender (Article 15(3)(b) and (c) of the recast APD).
 According to the information provided by AIMA, this can happen in practice at the applicant’s request and if possible, but applicants are not systematically informed of this possibility.
 AIMA states that if the interviewer identifies any vulnerability, discomfort, or gender-based issues, the applicant is informed of the possibility of requesting an interviewer and/or interpreter of a specific gender.
 Nevertheless, the majority of caseworkers are women.

 The Agency states that the request for a specific gender is most likely be granted (1) if the applicant is a survivor of torture, sexual or gender-based violence, and/or trafficking in human beings; (2) if for a matter of cultural sensitivity the applicant may be distressed or deem inappropriate to discuss certain sensitive topics with someone of the opposite gender; or (3) if it is an evident cause of discomfort and insecurity that might jeopardise the quality and completeness of the applicant’s statements.